 Red Nose Day supports programs that address both the immediate needs of children in poverty while fostering long-term change.
 Funds raised are split 50/50 between the United States and some of the poorest communities around the world.

 By supporting children and fostering change across these key strategic focus areas, we can break the cycle of poverty and create a more just world.

 Strategic Focus Areas #2

-Our work across each of these pillars is underpinned by key principles of empowerment, gender and racial equity, elevating most impacted populations, and building resilience.
+Our work across each of these pillars is underpinned by key principles of gender equity, racial equity, elevating most impacted populations, and building resilience.

 Our approach to poverty reduction takes into account the historic marginalization of women and girls, as well as harmful gender norms and pressures that have affected both boys and girls.